You might also like

 So Pyongyang won’t be deterred from further testing, and Beijing won’t be spurred into the kind of truly draconian measures that would have any chance of reining Pyongyang in.
 What happens next is therefore quite predictable.
 There will be more missile and nuclear tests, America and its allies will fulminate, nothing effective will be done, and North Korea will move steadily closer to an ICBM capability.

-To read the entire article by High White, visit the Lowy Institute website.
+To read the entire article by Hugh White, visit the Lowy Institute website.